merdandt/a2a_mcp_utint/README.md

 For the sake of simplicity, we will use elementary agents that have access to single MCPs and MCPs that perform easy operations like fetching data from an API or searching the web.

-We imagine we want to create a team of agents able to make simple reports about American Companies; in particular, we want to be able to ask questions such as "What is the price of the stocks of the top 10 companies in the S&P 500?" or "What are the top 5 producers of lumber in the US"?
+We imagine we want to create a team of agents able to handle various car repair shop operations; in particular, we want to be able to handle scenarios such as "My car is making a strange noise when I brake" or "I need to order brake pads for a 2018 Honda Civic".

 ## Note on the Code